charbonnierg/public-hiring-test/PULL_REQUEST.md

   - This controller will allow to create and delete food products.
   - It will also allow to retrieve a food product by its name.

+##### Limitations

+###### Exception handling

+- The `FoodProductController` does not handle exceptions properly.
+For example, when trying to create a food product with an existing name, the application will crash with a `500` status code.
+This should be handled properly and return an appropriate status code with a proper error message.

+> I have to admit that I'm not very experienced with `NestJS` and I'm not sure what is the best way to handle exceptions in a controller.
+I have seen that `HttpException` can be thrown, and that's what I did in the `CarbonEmissionFactorController`.
+However, I'm not sure if this is the best way to handle exceptions in a controller.
+Also, I'm not sure whether services should throw exceptions or return a result object with an error field.
+This is something that is strongly impacted by the current practices of the team I guess.

+###### Performance

+- The `FoodProductController` is not optimized for performance.
+Several comments have been added to indicate where the code could be optimized.

 ### `FootprintScore` module

 The `FootprintScore` module has been created to handle the carbon footprint calculation and storage.